Configure downstream HTTP/3

 - name: downstream-server-certificate

 To use HTTP/3 from outside the cluster you can use a Service of type LoadBalancer.
-The problem is that some cloud providers do not support mixed protocols (UDP and TCP) on the same Service.
-Depending on the load balancer provider you must therefore manually create two Services of type LoadBalancer to expose the Airlock Microgateway as Ingress with HTTP/3 support.
+Some cloud providers do not support mixed protocols (UDP and TCP) on the same Service.
+Depending on the cloud provider you must therefore manually create two Services of type LoadBalancer to expose the Airlock Microgateway as Ingress with HTTP/3 support.
 In the example below we create two Services, one for TCP and one for UDP.

 Example